nikitperiwal/interview-cheatsheet-de/system-design/system-design-checklist.md

 ### Storage

 - Data size
+- Frequency of access of data
+- Read speeds required
+- Cost
-- Data storage - How long to keep data backup, cost
+- Data storage - How long to keep data backup

 ### Monitoring and Data Quality